 - Advocacy on behalf of those whose voices have not been heard.

-The Appalachian spirit is a positive and powerful force toward individual, family and community health, transformation and empowerment.
+We believe that the Appalachian spirit is a positive and powerful force toward individual, family and community health, transformation and empowerment.